Who is DFMI?

 _

-Khalid Shamis is an editor and educator, director and producer with a film-making practice over 20 years.
-Khalid’s practice is strongly dedicated to the pedagogy of independent filmmaking and story construction in Africa, teaching and consulting in and outside film institutions and organised frameworks.
+Khalid Shamis is an editor and educator, director and producer with a film-making practice over 25 years.
+His practice is strongly dedicated to the pedagogy of independent filmmaking and story construction in Africa, teaching and consulting in and outside film institutions and organised frameworks.

-Khalid is on the executive board of the South African Guild of Editors, a doctoral fellow at the Centre for Humanities Research (CHR) at the University of the Western Cape and is founder and director of Rough Cut Lab Africa, RCLA, a support programme for independent African films at the rough cut stage.
+Khalid is a regular jury at film festivals and reads for film funds and workshops.
+He is on the executive board of the South African Guild of Editors, board member of the Durban Film Mart Institute, a member of Rough Cut Service and a doctoral fellow at the Centre for Humanities Research (CHR) at the University of the Western Cape.
+Khalid is also founder and director of Rough Cut Lab Africa, RCLA, a story support programme for independent African films at the rough cut stage.

 Masi Mtshali